TheSilvered/nest/docs/stdlib/iterator_utilities_library.md

-The first kind of this function accepts two arguments and returns an iterator that zips them together pairing the objects of `seq_1` with the objects of `seq_2` at the same index and that ends when the shortes of the two sequences ends.
+The first kind of this function accepts two arguments and returns an iterator that zips them together pairing the objects of `seq_1` with the objects of `seq_2` at the same index and that ends when the shortest of the two sequences ends.

 The second kind only accepts the first argument (the second must be `null`